Information and resources about Health Care and Disability Issues for Veterans and Military personnel in Pennsylvania.

 PTSD: National Center for PTSD

 The National Center for PTSD is dedicated to research and education on trauma and PTSD.
 Post Traumatic Stress Disorder (PTSD) is an anxiety disorder resulting from exposure to an extreme traumatic stress involving direct or indirect threat of death, serious injury or a physical threat.
-The trauma may be experienced alone (rape or assault) or in the company of others (military combat).
+If symptoms last more than a few months, it may be PTSD.
+The good news is that there are effective treatments.

 Transition Assistance Program